By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 A1.
 We do continue to update the data which is used to recognize high quality sites, and we roll that data out over time.
 Sometimes we have to make manual updates, sometimes it’s automatic, but that generally doesn’t play a role in how the data is rolled out.

 Q2.
 What is “Core Ranking Algorithm” at all?
 How different is it from algos that aren’t a part of it?

 A2.
 I think this is really the worst takeway_of the past few days, but imagine an engine of a car.
 It used to be that there was no starter, the driver had to go in front of the car, and use some tool to start the engine.
 Today we have starters in any petrol engine, it’s integrated.
 It became more convenient, but essentially nothing changed.
 For a user or even a _webmaster it should not matter at all which components live where, it’s really irrelevant, and that’s why I think people should focus on these “interesting” things less.

-We are not sure what to make of it, but it would seem that Google Panda may constantly update the data that is used to recognize quality sites.
+We are not sure what to make of it, but it would seem that Google Panda may continuously update the data that is used to recognize quality sites.
 However, they indicate that it is rolled out over time.
-We are not sure if this is any different to the existing situation, or adds any clarity.
+We are not sure if this is any different from the existing situation or adds any clarity.

 The information is not as clear as we would all like it to be, but we can understand why this is the case.
 Google needs to limit the information it gives out to limit the number of people trying to “Game the System” instead of focusing on high-quality content.